 At an industrial scale, substances (raw materials, finished products) can be stored in tanks, spheres, bottles, containers, barrels, etc. They can be stored as compressed gases or as liquid, refrigerated or not or of a liquefied gas.
 For the last two cases, any accidental release of these products will lead to a two-phase emission that can induce the formation of a pool.
 Then, the resulting cloud is heavier than air due to aerosols and evaporation phenomena.
-The assessment of toxic industrial chemical (TIC) emission rates is still a major issue as put forward by Britter [20].
+The assessment of toxic industrial chemical (TIC) emission rates is still a major issue as put forward by Britter [35].
 Whereas the implementation of the source term for a Gaussian model can be summarized as a gas flow rate, the added value of a sophisticated source term for CFD models is an issue.
-Firstly, a massive release generated a lot of complexity to handle phenomena in the near field [20], secondly, a simplification of the setup in a sophisticated model is sometimes desirable to avoid too much study time consuming, particularly in the context of emergency management.
-Indeed, although work has been continuously done on two-phase discharges jet, for two decades ([21],[22],[23]), this is still costly in terms of calculation time.
-Therefore, the use of an equivalent source term [24] at a certain distance from the orifice to bypass this limitation, thus leading to moderate velocity and a weak liquid fraction which can be readily handled by CFD code is still relevant.
-Such an approach is typically schemed in Figure 2.
-The use of a simple approach such as a 1-D or 2-D model to ensure the conservation of parameters is essential.
+Firstly, a massive release generated a lot of complexity to handle phenomena in the near field [21], secondly, a simplification of the setup in a sophisticated model is sometimes desirable to avoid too much study time consuming, particularly in the context of emergency management.
+Indeed, although work has been continuously done on two-phase discharges jet, for two decades ([36],[37],[38]), this is still costly in terms of calculation time.

+Considering all these factors, it is advisable to employ a simplified source term.
+Therefore, the use of an equivalent source term [39] at a certain distance from the orifice to bypass limitations mentioned above, thus leading to moderate velocity and a weak liquid fraction which can be readily handled by CFD code is relevant.
+Such an approach is typically schemed in Figure 2 for massive release studied in Section 3.

 Figure 2.
-Schematic view of the simplified source term for CFD approach.Application to an experimental case
+Schematic view of the simplified source term for CFD approach for massive release studied in Section 3.

+The use of a simple approach such as a 1-D or 2-D model to ensure the conservation of parameters from orifice to inlet boundary area is strongly recommended [39].

+Application to an experimental case

-To illustrate the theoretical description made in the previous paragraph, an application to an experimental case is carried out, highlighting the significant stages that were identified before: implementation of source term emission, choice of calculation domain, mesh generation, boundary conditions, choice of physical sub-model.
+To illustrate the theoretical description made in the previous paragraph and the harmonization requirements, an application to an experimental case is carried out, highlighting the significant stages that were identified before: implementation of source term emission, choice of calculation domain, mesh generation, boundary conditions, choice of physical sub-model.
 The source term modelling is one of the most important steps.
 The massive release test case is presented in the next section.
 This case was targeted because it was deemed as a toxic massive release representative of an unobstructed environment, which is within the application domain of all AT&D model types.
+Through this result presentation, a special focus is made and the potential improvement of harmonization.

 Description of the experimental dataset